Darkcybe/darkcybe.github.io/_posts/DFIR Tools/Memory Forensics/2022-11-10-Volatility.md

 ## Volatility Plugins

+Volatility consists of a number of plugins that can be used to perform various tasks, such as identifying and extracting process data, network connections, and other information that may be relevant to a forensic investigation.

-Volatility consists of many different plugins to execute various methods to provide evidence for analysis, a list of all plugins can be found at the [Volatility3 Docs Page](https://volatility3.readthedocs.io/en/stable/volatility3.plugins.html).
+A list of all plugins available in Volatility can be found at the Volatility3 Docs Page.
+Some examples of plugins included in Volatility include:

+- **pstree:** Display the process tree for a given memory image.
+- **sockscan:** Scan for and list open TCP and UDP sockets.
+- **dlllist:** List the DLLs (dynamic link libraries) loaded by each process.
+- **connscan:** Scan for and list active TCP connections.
+- **netscan:** Scan for and list active network connections.

+These are just a few examples of the plugins available in Volatility.
+There are many other plugins available that can be used to extract and analyze different types of forensic data.
+Refer to the [Volatility3 Docs Page](https://volatility3.readthedocs.io/en/stable/volatility3.plugins.html). for a complete list of plugins and their descriptions.

 ## Instructions